RogueWizard42/linux_labs/Sysadmin_lab/Task-06/README.md

 ## Task 6 - Assigning a Static IP Address to a Linux Server

-In this task, we moved away from DHCP and gave `server1` a **static IP** address to prepare it for a private network configuration.
-This ensures consistent connectivity in our lab environment, especially once we start adding more machines and simulate networking scenarios.
+In this task, I moved away from DHCP and gave `server1` a **static IP** address to prepare it for a private network configuration.
+This ensures consistent connectivity in my lab environment, especially once I start adding more machines and simulate networking scenarios.

 ### 💡 Note on Network Setup

-We're no longer using a live internet connection (NAT or Bridged).
+I'm no longer using a live internet connection (NAT or Bridged).
 Instead, this lab is now configured on an **isolated private network** using VMware's **Host-only adapter (vmnet99)**.
 This prevents any real-world interference or risk.
 You’ll need to manually create a custom network adapter in your hypervisor of choice (VMware, VirtualBox, etc).

 🧠 *This setup makes the lab safer and allows us to assign our own IP ranges without worrying about IP conflicts with the host system or real routers.*